- CCRI’s Definition of an Educated Person

 Regular class attendance is an essential part of student success in community college life.
 When the number of absences becomes excessive, the privilege of continuing in the course is jeopardized.
 Students are responsible for making up all academic work missed for any reason.

 During the verification of enrollment (attendance) period, faculty will be reporting the names of the students who have attended their classes in the first week of the semester.
 Attendance is a condition of enrollment.
 Students must attend class during the first week of class or contact the instructor to make arrangements to continue in the course.
 If the instructor does not hear from the student during the first week of class, the student will be dropped from the class as a “no-show.”
 Being marked as a “no-show” means that the student is no longer officially enrolled in the class.
-Modular start classes will report verification of enrollment following the first week of their start.

 Students marked as a “no show” will be sent an email notification that they have been dropped from the course.
 In cases where a student believes he or she was erroneously marked as a “no-show,” a request can be made for re-admittance.
 The instructor will have the option of assigning an electronic permission code which will allow registration back into the class.